darrylwest/simple-node-db/README.md

 	assert key.contains( 'user' );
 	assert key.contains( model.id );

-## replicate( replicatePath, callback )
+## replicate( config, callback )

-	// copy the current database to a replicate; use this to periodically backup an in-memory db or to
+	// copy the current database to a replica; use this to periodically backup an in-memory db or to
-	// simply get a snap-shot of the current database db.replicate( replicateDbPath, callback );
+	// get a snap-shot of the current database; configure to automatically replicate changes periodically.

+	db.replicate( config, callback );

 ## backup( filename, callback )